hchiam/programmingByVoice/README.md

 # programmingByVoice
-Combine Mac Dictation with Tkinter GUI to program by voice commands.
+Combine Mac Dictation with a GUI to program code by voice command.

-To run the code, enter into Terminal/Command-Line: python gui.py
+To run the code, save both gui.html and brain.js in the same folder, and open up gui.html.
+After clicking in the textbox, start up Mac Dictation and say something like "Computer, create function my function please."